wp-plugins/wp-google-search/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Portuguese (BR) translation
+* Re-create search page during re-activation if it does not exist

 = 1.0.1 =
 * Use new HTML5-valid div tags according to Google documentation: You can use HTML5-valid div tags as long as you observe these guidelines: The class attribute must be set to gcse-XXX, Any attributes must be prefixed with data-.